Revenge on Your Mind

 When the lion was old enough and completed his training, he was sold to the circus.
 Now he performed under the lights, with thousands of eyes fixed on him.
 One night, as he prepared himself to leap over the pit and then took his first strides, he suddenly felt the crack of the whip across his face.
 Shocked, he froze.
 Had he done something wrong?
 What was he supposed to do now?

-That night he was a given an even smaller portion of scraps to eat and kept in the cage for longer.
+That night he was given an even smaller portion of scraps to eat and kept in the cage for longer.
 Apparently, he didn’t even know “how to perform right.”

 The lion wanted to rip the ringmaster’s throat out.
 He began to picture it, replaying the moment in his mind again and again.
 He saw the audience screaming, the master helpless, begging for mercy.
 He could feel his power coming back, and his dignity.
 Surely, he would show everyone who the real ringmaster was.